haarer/haarer.github.io/_posts/2018-01-31-setting-up-eclipse-for-avr-development.md

 set PATH=C:\ProgramData\Oracle\Java\javapath;c:\tools\msys64\opt\crosschain\bin;c:\tools\msys64\mingw64\bin;c:\tools\msys64\usr\bin
 ```

-## Tools for modeling the system architecture
-Papyrus together with the SysML 1.4 plugin: [eclipse update site][3]

 ## Set up an example project (bare metal blink on arduino mega)
 * from the menu bar select "File/New/..." and then in the dialog open the folder C/C++ and select C++ Project and click next"